Uncovering the Lost Tomb of Osiris

 Though I kept in close touch with West over the coming years, I began communicating with his partner Boris as well.
 Or perhaps I should say ex-partner, since they had a falling out over a dispute concerning their NBC special.
 As Hemingway-esque a character as any I’ve met, Boris lived a life of high adventure, including race car driving and two stints in the Olympics as the head of a bobsled team.
 He had known John since childhood, but now things had taken a very bad turn—and it all seemed to be over money.
 Not being privy to the intimate details of that dispute, I can’t pass judgment on it one way or another, and leave it for others to make up their own minds about who did what, when, and how.

 It was during one phone conversation with Boris in 1996 that I first learned about an intriguing development taking shape in Egypt that he clearly seemed excited about.
 He described an expedition to Cairo that was being organized along with members of the Edgar Cayce foundation, the A.R.E.
 (Association for Research and Enlightenment), as well as a mystically-inclined scientist named Dr. James (“J.J.”)
 Hurtak.
-I knew of Hurtak and his work before, chiefly in connection with a book he’d written in 1973 titled Forbidden Knowledge: Keys of Enoch.
+I knew of Hurtak and his work before, chiefly in connection with a book he’d written in 1973 titled The Book of Knowledge: The Keys of Enoch.
 It was a mysterious but hefty volume that somehow managed to sell over 100,000 copies without any advertising at all, which is no small feat.
 The purpose of this upcoming expedition would be to explore and film a mysterious chamber roughly 100 feet underground on the Giza Plateau, located several hundred yards behind the Sphinx.
 It had never been fully investigated before due to the high water levels inside, but now those levels were receding, thus making it more accessible to researchers.